anandprakriti/file-flow/server/README.md

 # Server

-Server is written in Go programming language using gin library for documentaion of the code  [visit here](DOCS.md)
+The server is written in the Go programming language using the Gin library.
+For documentation of the code, please [visit here](DOCS.md).